5alvh/Employee-Management-App-Spring-Boot-Thymeleaf/README.md

 ---

-- :leaf: Thymeleaf for server-side rendering of HTML templates
+- :leafy_green: Thymeleaf for server-side rendering of HTML templates
 - :blue_heart: Bootstrap for styling the web pages
 - :pushpin: Prerequisites
 - Java 17 or higher